pokhrelsamir/samirpokhrel/README.md

 # Samir Pokhrel Demo Site
-This is jsut for testing purpose
+This is just for testing purpose by me and this is for demo, can change later !!